- 1. Proof of Age

 To access even more Discounts online, sign up for a Young Scot Membership.

 - 3. Rewards

-You might not be collecting points towards winning the Hogwarts house cup, but you can gain points and redeem them against lots of cool opportunities for completing activities on Young Scot Rewards - it's totally free and it just takes 30 seconds to sign up!
+You might not be collecting points towards winning the Hogwarts house cup, but you can gain points and redeem them against lots of cool opportunities for completing activities on Young Scot Rewards.

 - 4. Travel